-Improvement to back-and-forth process infrastructure in PCB mounting factories before and after the manpower-intensive PCB mounting line by developing an automated warehouse to store and manage electronic components, an automatic insertion machine that automates manual work in the post-mounting process, and a system that can be linked to mission-critical systems.
+Improvement to back-and-forth process infrastructure in PCB mounting factories possible extent.
+We seek to reduce labor in the processes before and after the manpower-intensive PCB mounting line by developing an automated warehouse to store and manage electronic components, an automatic insertion machine that automates manual work in the post-mounting process, and a system that can be linked to mission-critical systems.
 We will realize convenient and comfortable lifestyles by making factories smarter through labor saving strategies and distributing inexpensive, highquality products throughout the world.